 Big Sand Cay

-Big Sand Cay is a popular anchorage for sailing boats journeying to and from the Greater Antilles
+Big Sand Cay is a bird sanctuary and popular anchorage for sailing boats journeying to and from the Greater Antilles

 Thought to be the location of a French gun emplacement during the 1780’s called Fort Castries.
 Now home to a huge population of seabirds, including sooty and noddy terns.
 An excellent picnic and snorkel destination.
 Shallow water “Stingray Encounters” are a popular half day boat trip approximately one mile from Grand Turk.

 A sanctuary for the rock iguana.
 Sea-going terns stop at Long Cay to nest and raise their young, fearlessly employing dive-bombing skills to strike at predators or intruders.

 Ruled by a rare colony of magnificent frigate birds.
 These birds never alight on land or water as their large wings and short legs make it hard to take off unless perched on a high rock.

 Martin Alonzo Pinzon Cay

 Hike to see a large colony of the native Turks Head cacti in the wild.
 Home to nesting gulls and terns.